 Tucson has one of the highest poverty rates in the country.
-As a result, College of Social and Behavioral Sciences, the city of Tucson, and local nonprofit groups are studying how poverty affects our community, and identifying ways to help struggling families.
+The School of Sociology is working with the city of Tucson and local non-prodit groups to study how poverty affects our community and to identify ways to help struggling families.

 The Poverty in Tucson Field Workshop, created by Brian Mayer, an associate professor in the School of Sociology, involves undergrads in a scientific inquiry into problems related to poverty.
 Students will use field research and in-class instruction to study the living conditions of Tucson's poor.
 They will work with other team members to interview participants; collect, record and analyze data; and present their findings to city officials and the general public.

-For a complete collection of research, presentations and class information on the workshop, please visit our UA Campus Reposity page.
+For a complete collection of research, presentations and class information on the workshop, please visit our UA Campus Repository page.

 The workshop's goals: